EMCECS/influx/query/docs/SPEC.md

         |> mean()
         |> yield(name:"mean")

-All options are designed to be completely optional and have default values to be used when not specified by the programmer.
+All options are designed to be completely optional and have default values to be used when not specified.
 Grammatically, an option statement is just a variable assignment preceded by the "option" keyword.

     OptionStatement = "option" VarAssignment